Faculty Advisors

 DO

 ✔️ Provide primary oversight: On key technical and administrative matters like project goals and viability, project budgets and timelines.
-Most of this is done through the team’s renewal application (Super Application) before submission.
+Most of this is done through the team’s renewal application (Super Application) before submission and through the EDT Lifecycle Process Forms.
 This ensures the advisor understands and approves of what each party is committing to for the next cycle and sets clear boundaries.
 Do review and sign off on projects, on the team's renewal forms (SuperApp) and forward any agreements or contracts to APSC PD.

 ✔️ Communicate: The advisor is expected to meet with the team’s captains at least twice per year - optimally at the start of every term after new members/projects have been determined.
 It is recommended that the faculty advisor meets and/or communicates with the team regularly, especially for new design teams that are starting from scratch.